Our Mission is Safety

 injuries and deaths happen at home, according to KidsHealth.org.
 Young kids have the highest risk of being injured at home because that's where they spend most of their time.

 But experts agree any discussion of "childproofing" your home should be expanded beyond toddlers.
 Unintentional injuries are the No. 1 cause of deaths for older children, as well, according to

-Injury Facts.
+Drowning is the leading cause of unintentional injury-related death for two-year-old children.
 The number of poisoning fatalities, including drug overdose, increases after age 16.

 Parents or guardians should be on the lookout for potential sources of injury.
 According to the CDC, most incidents occur where there is: